Meet our Past Double Reed Fest Clinicians

 Nora has presented workshops, performances, and papers at national and international conferences including the Midwest Clinic, International Double Reed Society, College Music Society, ClarinetFest, and National Flute Association in locations such as Finland, Japan, South Korea, Sweden, the United Kingdom, and throughout the United States.
 With clarinetist Philip O. Pagialonga and bassoonist Eric Van der Veer Varner, Nora was a founding member of the PEN Trio, a chamber ensemble passionate about performance, education, and scholarship.
 For ten years the ensemble commissioned, premiered, published, and promoted numerous new works and gave concerts and master classes throughout the world.
 Their album Found Objects: New Music for Reed Trio was released on Summit Records and features music expressly written for the ensemble.
 Nora is currently under contract with Oxford University Press to write the book, Notes for Oboists: A Guide to the Repertoire, part of the Notes for Performers series.

-Andrew Marlin is an active freelance bassoonist throughout Chicago and can be heard playing on a variety of musical platforms throughout the city.
-He primarily performs with Opera Festival Chicago, Chicago Summer Opera, Oistrakh Symphony of Chicago, Northbrook Symphony Orchestra, and as a Core Artist with CHAI Collaborative Ensemble.
-Additionally, Andrew has been most thankful to have performed with the Seattle Symphony Orchestra and the Las Vegas Philharmonic under the batons of Maestro Ludovic Morlot and Maestro Donato Cabrera respectively.
+Andrew Marlin has been actively freelancing throughout Chicago and can be heard playing on a variety of musical platforms throughout the city.
+He primarily performs with Opera Festival Chicago, Chicago Opera Productions, Oistrakh Symphony of Chicago, Northbrook Symphony Orchestra, and as a Core Artist with CHAI Collaborative Ensemble.
+Additionally, Andrew has been most thankful to have performed with the Seattle Symphony Orchestra and the Las Vegas Philharmonic.

-Lastly, Andrew is the founder and music director for his own Summer Bassoon Workshop where he introduces young bassoonists to the world of music.
+Andrew is the founder and music director for his own Summer Bassoon Workshop where he introduces young bassoonists to the world of music.
 All the music in the workshop are his own arrangements of some of the best music written across all of time - orchestral classics, opera scenes, ballet music, film scores, and more.
+Most recently, Andrew was selected to give a performance and presentation at the International Double Reeds Society 2025 Conference on his workshop and the positive effects it can have on Music Education and Classical Music.

 An active performer and award-winning soloist, Brigit Fitzgerald Pacher is an artist determined to positively impact students, audiences, and collaborators with her art.
 She is delighted to carry out this mission as a Visiting Assistant Professor of Music at Lawrence University and Conservatory.
 Brigit advocates for new music as a member of two contemporary chamber groups: Density512 and the SoundMap Ensemble.
 She has won the opportunity to be featured as a soloist with the Phoenix Symphony, National Repertory Orchestra, University of Texas Symphony Orchestra, and Vanderbilt University Orchestra.
 As well as being a semifinalist in the Meg Quigley Vivaldi Competition (2023), she has recently placed first in the National Bassoon Meetup Artistry Competition (2021), the Young Texas Artist Music Competition (2022), and the First International Bassoon Tango Competition (2022).